Drawbotics/quote-builder/src/app/components/TableEditor/README.md

 ### Data structure

-The output of the editor is 2 objects of the following form:
+The output of the editor is an object of the following form:

 ```javascript
 tables = [